A few years ago, I sat under the blazing Florida sun, delicately dancing around the trip wires laced across our complicated lives.

 Forgiveness leads to joy even in the face of life’s disappointments on this planet; both receiving the forgiveness offered to you, and extending it to everyone you have the pleasure and hardship of knowing for the remainder of your days on earth.

 Let us acknowledge that forgiveness begins in reality.
 The reality of what happened, and the reality of what you can do with it now.
 There are some things on earth that are easy enough to forgive or overlook; there are other things that will change the trajectory of your life’s orbit, and that’s what I’m addressing on this first day of the new decade.
 Most of us will have to deal with something equivalent to an asteroid slamming into our lives at some point – whether by reaping what our hands have sown, or by the reality of injustice on this earth by another’s hands.
-What you do next with that scarred crater is completely and entirely up to you.
+What you do next with that scarred and sacred crater is completely and entirely up to you.
 And while there is a lifetime, truly, of patience and empathy and compassion for:

 what your parents did or did not do,